 My entire life, I witnessed my dad successfully owning and operating his business.
 He has always been a model of dedication and commitment.
 When the opportunity to partner with him appeared, I was incredibly nervous but equally overjoyed.
 It was a new adventure for both of us—the task itself, the learning curve, and the newfound relationship.
 I was excited to learn how to develop the property, walk into his world of construction and welcome him to my life in Oregon.
 The transition from being a daughter to a business partner/roommate has not been peaches and cream, but we've worked through the hard conversations and our synergy continues to improve each day.
 It’s love and harmony in its own light.
 We have defined our roles and lanes.
 I’ve respected his perspectives and become eager to learn his ways.
 He has allowed me to flourish in my strengths.
 We understand each other’s passions and are constantly excited to bounce thoughts and ideas off of each other especially with a joint in hand.

 Ever since he moved to Bend, he and I enjoy cannabis (hemp and marijuana) together frequently.
 Our open relationship with cannabis was not always this way, but luckily now he and mom my both see cannabis in a positive light.
 I consider this plant to be a grounding element of our relationship.
 Cannabis brings out the child in both of us allowing for plenty of giggles and introspective thoughts.
-We are constantly smoking our own hemp flower as well as rolling joints with Barbari’s herbal blends.
+We are constantly smoking our own hemp flower as well as rolling joints with other badass female-owned businesses in the industry.
 It’s market research and quality control at its finest!

 My father is incredibly systematic, process-oriented and dedicated to a project from soup to nuts.
 It’s the General Contractor in him that is fueled by starting something from nothing and finishing it with care and attention to detail.
 He contemplates all the different possibilities and outcomes before making a final decision.
 He truly considers the intricacies before pulling the trigger.
 His attentiveness is inspiring as is his desire to complete tasks properly with high integrity and without cutting corners.

 And me.
 I’ve realized how important it is to have clear headspace to be able to process the project at hand.
 I am reinvigorated when I step away from work.
-To thrive, I need movement, adventure and mediation in my routine to stay sane and persevere.
+In order to thrive, I need daily movement, adventure and mediation in my routine to stay sane and persevere.
 Balance is key to my dedication and overall well being.
-Additionally, I’m an energy person-- I thrive in positive environments and communicative spaces where the intentions are to empower one another, inspire and promote productivity.
+Additionally, positive energy is critical-- I thrive in uplifting environments and communicative spaces where the intentions are to empower one another, inspire and promote productivity.
 All that juicy nectar that is needed in business just like the yin and yang.

 As we light up this upcoming season, we will continue to be stewards to our land, partners, and loyal customers.
 Our dedication to growing boutique, premium flower remains the same.
 We will be launching our new line of products early summer.
 My father and I will be building a home on the farm and fervently convincing our remaining family in Florida to move to Bend.
 We have big dreams on the horizon.